 I Traveled All the Way to Bangkok to Watch the King of K-Pop Live and it Was Totally Worth it

-The South Korean artist’s ongoing tour is both his solo comeback and his farewell as he gears up for his two-year mandatory military service in 2018
+South Korean artist G-Dragon’s ongoing tour is both his solo comeback and his farewell as he gears up for his two-year mandatory military service in 2018

 ‘Act III: Kwon Ji Yong’ follows shortly after, and is easily the most intimate of the three segments.
 The first clue that you’re stepping into Kwon Ji Yong’s territory instead of G-Dragon’s is the screening of a video prior to the third act that features interviews with the rapper’s parents, friends and colleagues.
 Big Bang bandmates Daesung and Taeyang, “Gangnam Style” hit-maker PSY, label mate CL and various other collaborators share personal anecdotes about the man behind the celebrity, giving fans a small idea of what Kwon is like behind the scenes.